Morado / Bolivian Rosewood

 Bolivia and Brazil in South America, and also Central America.

-Bolivian rosewood is distinctive for its dark brown to violet color with black streaks or striping.
+Morado or Bolivian rosewood is distinctive for its dark brown to violet color with black streaks or striping.
 Over time, the wood may lighten considerably from darker brown tones to lighter golden tan colors.
 In addition, the broad color variation exhibited in freshly cut wood can undergo substantial muting over time.
 It has a uniform and moderately coarse texture.

 Bolivian rosewood is notably hard and dense, with a dimensional stability similar to that of red oak.